Blue Rock Township, Ohio: Geography

-No municipalities are located in Brush Creek Township, although the unincorporated community of Blue Rock lies in the western part of the township.
+No municipalities are located in Blue Rock Township, although the unincorporated community of Blue Rock lies in the western part of the township.

 Name and history

 Blue Rock Township took its name from Blue Rock Creek.
 It is the only Blue Rock Township statewide.

 By the 1830s, Blue Rock Township had a sawmill and at least ten salt factories.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.